zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 A few things to note.
 First, it does not use a queue.
 Instead, a `Pipe` is used for this simple case.
 It will always contain two values upon completion of `run`, namely the result and the exception.

-Second, in `run`, after capturing the exception and put it in the pipe, the exception is still `raise`d, to let the parent class do whatever it usually does in the case of crashes.
+Second, in `run`, after capturing the exception and put it in the pipe, the exception is *not* `raise`d, hence the parent behavior in case of crashes is suppressed.
+(The parent behavior is to print out the exception info and traceback.
+But I was bitten by total silence more than once.
+Things are tricky.)
+This is consistent with the behavior of `concurrent.futures.ProcessPoolExecutor`.
+One should either call `result()` or check `exception()` in the main process.
+If the exception is printed in the child process, it's a duplicate of the printout in the main process, leading to some mess, if not confusion.

 Third, new methods `done`, `result`, and `exception` have been provided to mimic the usage of `concurrent.futures.Future`.
 Both `result` and `exception` wait for completion with optional timeout, which can be quite handy.